 - Refunding virtual credit cards (VCCs)

-- Understanding earlier activation dates for virtual credit cards
+- Understanding when your virtual credit cards are activated

 - Card validation and fee collection solution

 - Card validation and fee collection solution for connected partners

 - US Payments Ranking Benefit: How extra visibility in search results works for US properties using Payments by Booking.com